What is Local Investing YYC?

 Local Investing YYC operates within the co-operative principles which are guidelines by which co-operatives put their values into practice.
 You can find the cooperative principles on our About tab.

-Investors in this co-op can put their shares in RRSPs and TFSAs and are generally protected from fraud since the governance structure is open and transparent.
+Investments in cooperatives are generally protected from fraud since the governance structure is open and transparent.
 The democratic structure of this co-op makes it more difficult for one group or individual to benefit unduly over an investment as members have only one vote no matter how many investment shares they own.

 What type of businesses does Local Investing YYC support?

-Local Investing YYC can invest in any viable business ideas in your community of Calgary that align with the mandate of the co-op which you can see on our Investee tab. .
+Local Investing YYC is here to invest in any viable business ideas within your community, specifically within Calgary and surrounding area that align with the mandate of the co-op which you can see on our Investee tab.

 Why should I Invest in Local Investing YYC?